This disclosure, required by law, is to give you information concerning your

 VISA locations at any time without notice.

 The Credit Union may apply restrictions to merchants, merchant types and countries.
 Please refer to our website for current restrictions.

 Only one Online Banking ID and Password can exist for each Credit Union account.
 Your Online Banking and Bill Pay Services login information are strictly

 for your use and are not to be given out, loaned or otherwise put in the possession of any other person or persons.
 The safekeeping of your login

 information is your responsibility so that any unauthorized use of the account will be prevented.

 LIMITATIONS ON DOLLAR AMOUNT, FREQUENCY OF TRANSACTIONS AND SERVICE CHARGES

-For security reasons, daily ATM and VISA Debit card dollar amount limitations may apply.
+For security reasons, daily ATM, VISA Debit card and Online Banking dollar amount limitations may apply.
 Withdrawals are also limited by your available balance.
 Likewise, limitations on the number of withdrawals and purchases you may make in a single day using your VISA Debit card apply, regardless of the dollar amount.